omeka/omeka-s/README.md

 # Omeka S (Multisite)

-The Omeka S collections management system.
+The Omeka S web publication system for universities, galleries, libraries, archives, and museums.
 A local network of independently curated exhibits sharing a collaboratively built pool of items and their metadata.